Arnold Deutsch: Early life

 He was a cousin of Oscar Deutsch, the proprietor of the Odeon Cinemas chain.
 Though he claimed to be an observant Jew to disguise his role as a Communist agent, Deutsch was in fact lapsed in his religious beliefs.

-At the age of 24, Deutsch received with distinction his PhD in chemistry from the University of Vienna.
+At the age of 24, Deutsch received his PhD with distinction in chemistry from the University of Vienna.
 He was also a follower of Wilhelm Reich and his "sex-pol" movement.

 Espionage career

 At the same time, Deutsch embarked on his lifelong involvement with Communism and the Soviet Union.
 In the 1920s he was working for the OMS, the International Liaison Department of the Comintern.
 A co-worker of his there was Edith Suschitzky, whom he met at 1926 in Vienna and who would be instrumental in his later espionage career.

 Soon after leaving university he married an Austrian woman, Josefine.
 The couple were both recruited by the Comintern and worked for OMS, its international liaison department.
 Over the next couple of years they travelled around the world working as couriers.

-In 1933, Deutsch was arrested by the Nazi authorities in Germany, but was freed from custody with the help of Willi Lehmann, the highly placed Soviet agent within the Gestapo.
+In 1933, Deutsch was arrested by the Nazi authorities in Germany, but was freed with the help of Willi Lehmann, the highly placed Soviet agent within the Gestapo.

 Deutsch then travelled to Britain under his real name, so that his university credentials would be valid.
-Upon arriving in England, Deutsch studied psychology at the graduate level at the University of London, as his cover for espionage work in England.
+Upon arriving in England, Deutsch studied psychology at graduate level at the University of London, as his cover for espionage work in England.

-In the mid-1930s Deutsch occupied Flat 7 of the Isokon building in Lawn Road, Hampstead, north London.
+In the mid-1930s, Deutsch occupied Flat 7 of the Isokon building in Lawn Road, Hampstead, north London.

 The writer Nigel West (Rupert Allason) asserts, based on the information provided in 1940 by Soviet defector Walter Krivitsky, that Deutsch had been an assistant of the Latvian-born senior Soviet spy Adam Purpis, who according to the same source was between 1931 and 1934 the NKVD Illegal Rezident (i.e. agent operating outside the embassy) in the UK.

 Deutsch's legacy from his time in the UK is to have come up with a highly successful agent recruitment strategy.
 Deutsch observed that the high quantity of Communist students and constant turnover due to matriculation and graduation provided an excellent recruiting ground.
 The idea was to select capable, idealistic students and have them publicly distance themselves from Communism so that they could penetrate the British government and intelligence spheres.
 The students' former involvement in Communism would be overlooked by the British as a mere youthful mistake.
 This strategy produced many well-placed agents, especially the Cambridge Five, the first of which was Kim Philby, whom Deutsch recruited directly.

 When Litzi Friedmann and Kim Philby, who had just married in Vienna, arrived in London from Vienna in 1934, Edith Suschitzky suggested to Deutsch that the NKVD should recruit Friedmann and Philby as agents.
 Deutsch recruited Kim Philby in Regent's Park, London, on 1 July 1934.